 3. Risks of Delay or Non-Delivery

-You may have made a pledge with the expectation that you'd have the game by next month as promised, but suddenly a year passes and you still have nothing.
+You may have made a pledge with the expectation that you'd have the game within a few months (as promised), but suddenly a year has gone by and you still have nothing.

 Or worse, the game never gets finished.
 Or it does reach completion but the creator runs into manufacturing issues or distribution issues.
 Or sometimes the creator almost completes a project but asks for more money so they can reach the finish line.

 4. Kickstarter Doesn't Refund Money

-Which means if your pledge is processed and something goes wrong and you want your money back, the creator is the one who has to issue the refund.
+Which means if your pledge is processed and then something goes wrong and you want your money back, the creator is the one who has to issue the refund.

 Kickstarter does not issue refunds.
 Transactions are between backers and creators directly.
 To request a refund for a pledge, please contact the project creator.Kickstarter Support

 Credit card chargebacks are an option, but should only be used sparingly.
 Too many chargebacks can get you banned on Kickstarter, or flagged by your credit card company for suspicious behavior.
-Personally, I’d rather just stay away from Kickstarter than deal with chargebacks at all.

 5. There Are Plenty of Retail Games

 In most cases, if the Kickstarter game is any good, it'll eventually move to retail and can be bought risk-free then.
-If it never makes it to retail, perhaps it wasn’t any good and you dodged a bullet by not pledging.
+If it never makes it to retail, perhaps you dodged a bullet by not pledging.